yaoyuyang/yaoyuyang.github.io/_posts/2017-01-20-nodejs-batch-file-processing.markdown

 header-img: ""
 ---

 The problem arose when I was working on a web application using Node.js and Angular JS, where I need to read multiple files in a directory, process the contents in all files aggregately, and write processed content into a new file.
-This problem is s
+This problem is similar to [this stackoverflow question](http://stackoverflow.com/questions/10049557/reading-all-files-in-a-directory-store-them-in-objects-and-send-the-object).

 The specific problem I encountered was as follows.
 I have a list of json files in a directory each describe details of a fish with id, images, name, etc.